nodejs/node/doc/api/stream.markdown

     Stability: 2 - Stable

 A stream is an abstract interface implemented by various objects in Node.js.
-For example a [request to an HTTP server][http-incoming-message] is a stream, as is [`process.stdout`][].
+For example a [request to an HTTP server][http-incoming-message] is ai stream, as is [`process.stdout`][].
 Streams are readable, writable, or both.
 All streams are instances of [`EventEmitter`][].